raspberrypilearning/clone-wars/en/step_9.md

 --- /task ---

-If you look at the bat's costumes, you can see that it has two different ones:
+If you look at the bat's costumes, you can see that it has four different ones:

 ![screenshot](images/invaders-bat-costume.png)